 Categories of Alternative Therapies

-According to NCCAM, complementary and alternative medicine practices are often grouped into broad categories, including:
+According to NCCIH, complementary and alternative medicine practices are often grouped into broad categories, including:

-Whole medical systems are comprehensive approaches to healing and health based on their own fundamental views of nature and the healing process.
+Whole medical systems are comprehensive approaches to healing and health based on an individuals fundamental views of nature and the healing process.
 Practitioners of these systems diagnose and treat a wide range of illnesses.
 The approaches include: